oxiliere/django-nats-consumer/README.md

 Please pay attention to the development status; this is Pre-Alpha software; expect the api to evolve as I start using this more in production.

-I hope you find some value in it - writing a good consumer takes some finesse.

 ```bash
 pip install django-nats-consumer
 ```